armbrustlab/armbrustlab.github.io/_pages/research.md

-{% include gallery caption="In celebration of International Women and Girls in Stem: Women scientists and R/V Thompson crew  on the Gradients 5 cruise to the equatorial Pacific." %}
+{% include gallery caption="In celebration of International Women and Girls in Stem: Women scientists and R/V Thompson crew  on the Gradients 5 cruise to the equatorial Pacific in January/February 2023." %}